Interpreting Scientific Illustrations

 Scientists use balances to find the mass of objects in grams.
 You will use a beam balance similar to Figure 26.
 Notice that on one side of the balance is a pan and on the

 other side is a set of beams.
 Each beam has an object of a known mass called a rider that slides on the beam.

-the pointer on the right to make sure it swings an equal distance above and below the zero point on the scale.
-If the swing is unequal, find and turn the adjusting screw until
+point.
+Check the pointer on the right to make sure it swings an equal distance above and below the zero point on the scale.
+If the swing is unequal, find and turn the adjusting

-or a glass jar.
+beaker or a glass jar.
 Place the dry or liquid chemicals in the container.
 Then find the combined mass of the container and the chemicals.
-Calculate the mass of the chemicals by subtracting
+Calculate the mass of the chemicals by

 When you apply a hypothesis, or general explanation, to a specific situation, you predict something about that situation.
 First, you must identify which hypothesis fits the situation

 People use prediction to make everyday decisions.
 Based on previous observations and experiences, you may form a hypothesis that if it is wintertime, then temperatures will be

 lower.
 From past experience in your area, temperatures are lowest in February.
 You may then use this hypothesis to predict specific temperatures and weather for the month of February